When Is Side-Sleeping Safe for Your Baby?

 There's more you can do to reduce the risk of SIDS:

-Put your baby to sleep on his back
+• Put your baby to sleep on their back.

-Keep the crib empty — no blankets, quilts, pillows, plush toys, or bumper pads.
+• Keep the crib empty—no blankets, quilts, pillows, plush toys, or bumper pads.

 When Can Babies Sleep on Their Sides?

-After the age of 1, you can let your baby sleep on her side.
-However, it's important to always place your baby in his crib on his back onto a firm crib mattress that’s covered with a fitted sheet.
-In the first year, the crib shouldn’t contain any loose bedding, bumper pads, blankets, pillows, or stuffed animals.
+In the first year, the crib shouldn't contain any loose bedding, bumper pads, blankets, pillows, or stuffed animals.
 It should be completely empty.

 The Bottom Line

-During the first year of your little one's life, always place her on her back for every sleep.
+During the first year of your little one's life, always place them on their back for every sleep.
 Back-sleeping is the safest sleeping position for your baby.
-Side-sleeping can increase the risk of SIDS.
-If your baby happens to roll onto his side or stomach during sleep, and is under 1 year old, gently return him to the back position.
-Continue to do this until your baby is able to comfortably roll herself over in both directions.
+Side-sleeping can increase the risk of SIDS, so newborn or older baby side sleeping isn't recommended.

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.